PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/Week2Day5.md

 ## Learning objectives

-1. Define the term 'informative speech'
-2. List and describe the four types of informative speeches
-3. List, and describe techniques to make informative speeches interesting, coherent, and memorable
-4. Write an outline for an informative speech
-5. Confidently deliver a informative speech to peers, and teaching staff members
+1. Describe the main tasks, skills, and responsibilities of a data/ML engineer

 ## Questions or issues?

-If you have questions or issues regarding the course material, please fill out the 'How Can We Help?' form in Microsoft Teams.
+If you have questions or issues regarding the course material, please fill out the 'How Can We Help?' form under the section ['Ask me anything'](https://adsai.buas.nl/Contact%20Us/).
 A member of our teaching staff will respond as soon as possible.

 ***